TLX-Protocol/protocol/README.md

 ### Position Manager

-The `PositionManager` contract can be considered the 'core' contract of the procotol, it will handle most of the logic and orchestration.
+The `PositionManager` contract can be considered the 'core' contract of the protocol, it will handle most of the logic and orchestration.
 It will:

 - Mint new `LeveragedTokens` from deposited USDC, and redeem `LeveragedTokens` back for USDC